 Remitting City Privilege Taxes

 The City of Sierra Vista is a program city so the state collects the privilege taxes on the City’s behalf.
 In order for a business to remit the appropriate privilege taxes, it must first be registered with the Arizona Department of Revenue.
-The application can either be completed online at www.aztaxes.gov or downloaded here.
+The application can either be completed online at www.aztaxes.gov.

 Transaction privilege taxes are usually remitted monthly to the Department of Revenue.